mrsiejas/solemare-apartment/README.md

 ## Development

-- Run locally using a static server
+- Run locally using `npm run dev`
+- Build for production using `npm run build`
 - Push to any branch for automatic preview deployment
 - Push to main branch for automatic production deployment
 - Code quality checks run automatically on pull requests and main branch pushes
-- Follow the TODO.md for planned features

 ## Quality Assurance